michaelmosmann/silk/userguide/intro.md

 Out of the box Silk uses simple robust strategies to draw the connection between bindings and the application classes.

 ### Customise Object Creation
-A `ConstructionStrategy` is used to decide which `Constructor` is used to create instances of a type and what `Method` implements a particular `Factory` method.
+A `Inspector` is used to decide which `Constructor` is used to create instances of a type and what `Method` implements a particular `Factory` method.
-Espeially when changing to Silk from e.g. an annotation based DI framework it could be useful to customise this strategies.
+Espeially when changing to Silk from e.g. an annotation based DI framework it could be useful to use a custom `Inspector`.
-All that needs to be done is to create a own implementation of the `ConstructionStrategy` as in this example:
+All that needs to be done is to create a own implementation or use the existing util class `Inspect` and pass such a instance to the bootstrapping process:
 {% highlight java %}
-public class AnnotationConstructionStrategy implements ConstructionStrategy {

-	@Override
-	public <T> Constructor<T> constructorFor( Class<T> type ) {
-		for (Constructor<?> c : type.getDeclaredConstructors()) {
-			if (c.isAnnotationPresent( MyConstructorAnnotation.class )) {
-				return (Constructor<T>) c;
-			}
-		}
-		return TypeReflector.defaultConstructor( type );
-	}

-}
+Inspector inspector = Inspect.all().constructors().annotatedWith( Inject.class );
+Injector injector = Bootstrap.injector( RootBundle.class, inspector, Globals.STANDARD );
 {% endhighlight %}
-The `TypeReflector` util can be used to have a _fallback_ to Silks own behaviour in case the annoations have been removed.
-That way a smoth change becomes possible.
-Once created the customer strategy is passed to the bootstrapping process as an additional argument:
-{% highlight java %}
-ConstructionStrategy strategy = new AnnotationConstructionStrategy();
-Injector injector = Bootstrap.injector( RootBundle.class, Edition.FULL,	Constants.NONE, strategy );
-{% endhighlight %}

 ### Customise Service Method Selection
-The second strategy that can be customerised is the `ServiceStrategy`.
-It is responsible for selecting the methods that implement `ServiceMethod`s.
+`ServiceMethod`s are chosen by a special `Inspector` as well that is given by `ServiceModule.SERVICE_INSPECTOR`.
+This default bind can be replaced in any `ServiceModule` using the `bindServiceInspectorTo` method:
 The below example shows how to utilise annoations to do the job:
 {% highlight java %}
-class AnnoationServiceStrategy implements ServiceStrategy {
+class ServiceInspectorModule extends ServiceModule {

 	@Override
-	public Method[] serviceMethodsIn( Class<?> serviceClass ) {
-		List<Method> serviceMethods = new ArrayList<Method>();
-		for (Method m : serviceClass.getDeclaredMethods()) {
-			if (m.isAnnotationPresent( MyServiceAnnotation.class )) {
-				serviceMethods.add( m );
-			}
-		}
-		return serviceMethods.toArray( new Method[0] );
+	protected void declare() {
+		bindServiceInspectorTo( Inspect.all().methods().annotatedWith( MyServiceAnnotation.class ) );
 	}

 }